On Typesetting Engines: A Programmer's Perspective

 Cultural Nuances

 Each CJK language has its own set of typographic conventions that must be followed, and these can vary greatly from culture to culture and context to context.
 For example, punctuation placement and spacing rules differ between Chinese, Japanese, and Korean texts.
-It is hard to imagine that the quotation mark (opens in a new tab) is used with completely different conventions (opens in a new tab) in CJK.
+It is hard to imagine that the quotation mark is used with completely different conventions in CJK:

 In Japan, corner brackets are used.